Psychogenic non-epileptic seizure: Diagnosis

 PNES are often difficult to distinguish from epileptic seizures based on clinical observation alone.
 The gold standard for diagnosis is video-EEG monitoring, which records both the clinical event and corresponding brain activity.
 In PNES, seizure-like behavior occurs in the absence of epileptiform activity on the EEG.
 While routine EEGs may be performed during initial evaluation, they are often normal or inconclusive in individuals with PNES and cannot confirm the diagnosis.
 Certain clinical features may raise suspicion of PNES, but none are definitive, and many overlap with epileptic seizures.

 In the DSM-5, psychogenic non-epileptic seizures are classified under functional neurological symptom disorder (conversion disorder).
 The diagnosis is based on the presence of neurological symptoms that are incompatible with known neurological conditions and not better explained by another disorder, and cause significant distress or impairment.

-Serum prolactin levels were once considered a possible aid in distinguishing epileptic from non-epileptic seizures, particularly if measured shortly after a seizure.
-However, due to limited accuracy and lack of specificity, this test is no longer recommended in routine clinical practice.
+Neuroimaging

+Imaging studies of patients with PNES typically do not reveal any structural disease process that explains their symptoms.
+While not required to make a diagnosis, brain imaging studies such as computed tomography (CT) and magnetic resonance imaging (MRI) are often ordered.

 Differential diagnosis

-The primary step in differential diagnosis is to exclude epilepsy, along with other organic causes of non-epileptic seizures, including syncope, migraine, vertigo, anoxia, hypoglycemia, and stroke.
+An important step in differential diagnosis is to exclude epilepsy, along with other organic causes of non-epileptic seizures, including syncope, migraine, vertigo, anoxia, hypoglycemia, and stroke.
 However, 10–30% of people with PNES also have comorbid epilepsy.
 Frontal lobe seizures can be mistaken for PNES, though these tend to have shorter duration, stereotyped patterns of movements, and occurrence during sleep.

-Psychiatric conditions may also resemble PNES.
-Panic attacks, dissociative episodes, and other functional neurological symptoms can involve unresponsiveness, shaking, or altered awareness that mimic seizures.
-PNES may co-occur with disorders such as post-traumatic stress disorder (PTSD) or functional movement disorders, and diagnostic clarity often requires careful assessment of context, semiology, and psychiatric history.
+Psychiatric conditions can also produce symptoms resembling PNES.
+Distinguishing these requires careful assessment of semiology, clinical context, and psychiatric history.

 Factitious disorder and malingering may be considered in rare cases where there is evidence of intentional symptom production.
 These are distinct entities with different motivations; in the vast majority of cases, PNES occur involuntarily and without conscious intent.

+Complications

+Patients with PNES have a lower quality of life on average than patients with epilepsy, with contributing factors including somatic symptoms, psychiatric comorbidities, and cognitive complaints.

+Stigma and social isolation are common in patients with PNES.
+Many lose the ability to work and in most jurisdictions are not able to drive.
+This can be exacerbated by a delay in diagnosis or misdiagnosis.
+Healthcare providers have been found to have negative biases towards patients, which can further exacerbate these problems.
+Patients with PNES have been found to be more likely on government assistance and to earn less after onset of the condition.

+Multiple studies around the world have found that patients with PNES have an elevated mortality rate.
+Mortality rates were particularly elevated in younger patients and among those with coexisting substance use disorders.
+The cause of elevated mortality is not completely understood, but seems to be more related to comorbidities associated with PNES than the condition itself.